numericalalgorithmsgroup/MLFirstSteps_Azure/README.md

 $ az vm delete --resource-group <rg_name> --name <vm_name>
 ```

+**Either way, make sure that you've deleted everything you expected to by looking in the Azure Portal**

 ## Modifying the dataset for personalised recommendations

 We can use this model to get personalised recommendations by adding our own ratings to the dataset.